12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### What kind of info can you find using Audit Log API ?
+### What kind of info can you find using the Audit Log API ?

 <details><summary>show</summary>
 <p>